mishobo/GildedRose-Refactoring-Kata/Java/MySolution.md

 ### Technical debt:
 - the cost of rework is caused by choosing quicker, easier solutions over more optimal ones in software development.

+- In our experience, the programs that live best and longest are those with short functions.
+-- Martin Fowler and Kent Beck